jjmaldonis/obsidian-audio-notes/README.md

 ## Quick Voice Messages

 Obsidian provides a Core plugin called *Audio Recorder* which allows you to record voice messages directly in Obsidian, but it lacks some features.
-We've expanded the functionality of *Audio Recorder* to allow you to add *transcripts* of your voice messages in your Obsidian note.
+We've expanded the functionality of *Audio Recorder* to add transcripts of your voice messages in your Obsidian note.

 We also added the ability to pause and resume the recording if you get interupted mid-recording.